perfecto25/poni/README.md

 if a change is detected, Scheduler will rsync the changes to the desginated remote host and path.

-Poni will only sync from source to remote target on NEW or MODIFY events.
+Poni will only sync from source to remote target on MODIFY events.
 It does not delete anything on the remote endpoint when you delete a file or directory on your source (local instance running the Poni service).

 If you're looking for a Mirror-type solution that keeps both partners in exactly same state, try https://syncthing.net/